 California MUTCD option 2 is defined in Section 2B.13 which states, "For cases in which the nearest 5-mph increment of the 85th percentile speed would require a rounding up, then the speed limit may be rounded down to the nearest 5-mph increment below the 85th percentile speed, if no further reduction is used."
-An Option 2 round-down, which became available when CVC Section 21400(b) went into effect January 1, 2012, requires no engineering and traffic survey to post the speed limit sign.
+An option 2 round-down, which became available when CVC Section 21400(b) went into effect January 1, 2012, requires no engineering and traffic survey to post the speed limit sign.
 The E&TS is required nevertheless, however, to allow radar or similar devices to be used for enforcement.

 Why is this method used for establishing speed limits?

 The Federal Highway Administration has conducted numerous studies on the practice of establishing speed zones.
-The conclusions found in these studies states, "the speed limit should be set at the speed driven by 85 to 90 percent of the free-moving vehicles rounded up to the next 5 mph increment.
+The conclusions found in these studies states, "the speed limit should be set at the speed driven by 85 to 90 percent of the free-moving vehicles rounded up to the next

+5 mph increment.
 This method results in speed limits that are not only acceptable to a majority of the motorist, but also fall within the speed range where accident risk is lowest."
 (Report No. FHWA/RD-85/096 Technical Summary, "Synthesis of Speed Zoning Practice").
 Like other traffic laws, it is based upon the assumption that the majority of drivers will behave in a reasonable manner.
 Laws that arbitrarily restrict the majority of motorist encourage wholesale violations, lack of public support, and usually fail to bring about desirable changes in driving behavior.
 This is especially true of speed limits.

-Public works staff identified twenty-nine (29) roadway segments where the posted speed limit expired in 2020 or scheduled to expire in 2021.
-Public works staff prepared the 2021 Engineering and Traffic Survey for Speed Limits Technical Report (Attachment 2), which details the methodology and findings of the speed survey.
+Public Work staff identified forty-four (44) roadway segments where the posted speed limit expired in 2022 or will expire in the first half of 2023.
+Public Work staff prepared the 2022 Engineering and Traffic Survey for Speed Limits Technical Report (Attachment 1), which details the methodology and findings of the speed survey.
 The report details the CVC regulations and California MUTCD policies.
-Of the twenty-nine (29) roadway segments five (5) are increasing, four (4) are decreasing, and twenty (20) segments posted speed limits will remain the same.
-All other roadway segments not evaluated in the 2021 E&TS report will remain the same.
+Of the forty-four (44) roadway segments three (3) are increasing, six (6) are decreasing, and thirty-five (35) segments posted speed limits will remain the same.
+All other roadway segments not evaluated in the 2022 E&TS Technical Report will remain the same per previous City Council Resolutions.
 All existing school zones contained within these segments will remain the same.
 Highlighted are those street segments where speed limits are required to change in accordance with the MUTCD.